DanielCiccC/DanielCiccC.github.io/FINM3403/notes/lecture2.md

 - The two main categories:
   - Portfolio investment
   - Direct investment (takeover or acquiring a substantial portion of a foreign company, i.e., ˃ 10%)
+  - > Sales of assets are recorded as credits, and result in *inflows* to the KA account.
+Purchases (imports) of foreign assets are recorded as debits and lead to *capital outflow*.
 - KA balance = Sum of portfolio investment and direct investment +
   - Any returns on investment from international trades are accounted in the financial account
   - Accurate to keep track of the transactions in the financial account